Five-flavor molecular pentaquarks in the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ and $\Xi_c^{(\prime,\,*)} B^{(*)}$ systems

 As a natural extension, hadrons containing five different flavors would constitute genuinely exotic hadronic candidates.
 Such configurations are composed of five distinct flavors, i.e., a bottom quark, a charm quark, a strange quark, an up quark, and a down quark.
 However, in contrast to the extensively studied hidden-charm molecular pentaquarks, theoretical investigations of genuinely exotic molecular pentaquarks comprising five different flavors remain scarce \cite{Peng:2019wys,Shen:2022rpn,Lin:2023iww,Chen:2026cag}.
 Moreover, no experimental evidence for such molecular pentaquark candidates has yet been reported \cite{ParticleDataGroup:2024cfk}.
 This situation naturally raises a central question: what types of molecular pentaquark states with five different flavors should be prioritized in future experimental searches?
-Given that question is the primary goal of the present work.
 Given that all observed $P_c$ \cite{Aaij:2015tga,Aaij:2019vzc} and $P_{cs}$ \cite{LHCb:2020jpq,LHCb:2022ogu} states involve a charm quark and an anti-charm quark, we focus on pentaquark systems in which one of the heavy quarks appears as an antiquark.
 Specifically, we consider two classes of systems: $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ and $\Xi_c^{(\prime,\,*)} B^{(*)}$.
 Within these, the $\Xi_b \bar D$ and $\Xi_c B$ systems can be regarded as the bottom partners of the observed $P_{cs}(4338)$ \cite{LHCb:2020jpq} within the $\Xi_c \bar D$ molecular picture, while the $\Xi_b \bar D^*$ and $\Xi_c B^*$ systems serve as the heavy-quark partners of the observed $P_{cs}(4459)$ \cite{LHCb:2022ogu} in the $\Xi_c \bar D^*$ molecular framework.